Windhoek: Demographics

+At the start of World War I in 1915, Windhoek had 13,000 inhabitants, 3,000 of which were white.
 In 1971, there were roughly 26,000 white people living in Windhoek, outnumbering the black population of 24,000.
 About one third of white residents at the time, at least 9,000 individuals, were German speakers.

 In 2010 the population stood at over 325,858 (65% black; 18% other; 17% white), and has been growing 4% annually in part due to informal settlements that have even higher growth rates of nearly 10% a year.
-As of 2020, Windhoek has a population of 431,000.

 In public life, Afrikaans, and to a lesser extent German, are still used as lingua francas even though the government only uses English.

 Politics

 Local authority elections

 Windhoek is the only self-governed settlement in Khomas Region.
 It is governed by a multi-party municipal council that has fifteen seats.
 The council meets monthly; its decisions are taken collectively.

 SWAPO won the 2015 local authority election and gained twelve seats, by having 37,533 votes.
 Three opposition parties gained one seat each: The Popular Democratic Movement (PDM), formerly DTA, with 4,171 votes, the National Unity Democratic Organisation (NUDO) with 1,453 votes, and the Rally for Democracy and Progress (RDP) with 1,422 votes.
 SWAPO also won the 2020 local authority election but lost the majority control over the town council.
 It obtained 20,250 votes and gained five seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 14,028 votes and gained four seats.
 Two seats each went to the local branch of the Affirmative Repositioning movement (8,501 votes) and the Landless People's Movement (LPM, a new party registered in 2018, 7,365 votes).
 PDM (5,411 votes) and NUDO (1,455 votes) obtained one seat each.